paion-data/entity-ws/README.md

 [![Docker Hub][Docker Pulls Badge]][Docker Hub URL]
 [![Apache License Badge]][Apache License, Version 2.0]

 __Entity Webservice__ is a Spring Boot application template that lets us set up REST JSON API webservice with minimal effort.
-Its goal is to swiftly productionize a persistence webservice with modern CI/CD support.
+Its goal is to swiftly productionize a persistence webservice with all the elements of modern microservices such as CI/CD support.

 Entity Webservice is designed for:

-- non-business persistence capabilities
+- non-business persistence capabilities that maximizes functions while minimizes the conceptual complexities (everything is built on top of exiting best practices; no new concept invented)
 - performance-wise caching

 It __is not for__: